z/VM Statement of Integrity

 - Circumvent or disable the control program real or auxiliary storage protection.

-- Access a resource protected by RACF.
-Resources protected by RACF include virtual machines, minidisks, and terminals.
+- Access a resource protected by an external security manager (ESM), such as RACF.
+Some of the protected resources are virtual machines, minidisks, and terminals.

 - Access a control program password-protected resource.

 - Obtain control in real supervisor state or with privilege class authority or directory capabilities greater than those it was assigned.

 - Circumvent the system integrity of any guest operating system that itself has system integrity as the result of an operation by any z/VM control program facility.

 Real storage protection refers to the isolation of one virtual machine from another.
 CP accomplishes this by hardware dynamic address translation, start interpretive-execution guest storage extent limitation, and the Set Address Limit facility.

 Auxiliary storage protection refers to the disk extent isolation implemented for minidisks and virtual disks through channel program translation.

 Password-protected resource refers to a resource protected by CP logon passwords and minidisk passwords.

 Privilege class authority refers to the authorization of a virtual machine to use specific IBM-defined or customer-defined classes of CP system functions.

 Directory capabilities refer to those directory options that control functions intended to be restricted by specific assignment, such as those that permit system integrity controls to be bypassed or those not intended to be generally granted to users.